powercodeacademy/phrg-git-reset/README.md

 # Git Reset

 `git reset` is a powerful command that is used to undo local changes to the state of a Git repo.
-The command takes two arguments.
-The first is a flag that specifies what mode `git reset` should run in (`--soft`, `--mixed` and `--hard`).
-The second is a commit reference (ref).
-When not passed a mode or ref, `git reset` uses `--mixed` and `HEAD`.
+The command takes two specifications.
+One specification is a flag (e.g. `--this-is-a-flagged-option`) that specifies what mode `git reset` should run.
+The three modes are `--soft`, `--mixed` and `--hard`.
+The second is an argument that is a commit reference.
+When not passed a mode or ref (short for reference), `git reset` uses `--mixed` and `HEAD`.
 So:

 ```
 git reset